divusree/doc_classification_model/README.md

 #### Running the Inference App

-To run the inference app, use curl or requests to hit the below API:
+A version of the app is hosted with AWS lightsail.
+To hit the API, use requests as shown below:

 ```python
 import requests